Life Sketch of Thomas Thornburg

 Tribute to Professor Thomas Thornburg

-I owe Professor Thornburg the debt of gratitude for instilling in me the seriousness of purpose required for the writing life.
+I owe Professor Thornburg the debt of gratitude for influencing my awareness of the seriousness of purpose required for the writing life.
 He served as my advisor at Ball State University (1984-87), providing invaluable guidance as I researched, analyzed, and composed “William Butler Yeats’ Transformations of Eastern Religious Concepts,” my dissertation for the Ph.D. degree in British, American, and World Literature.

 As I sat for the professor’s course in classical rhetoric, I became captivated and delighted with the seriousness of purpose that drove the ancients to pursue fairness, precision, and truth in their discourse.
 Also because of Professor Thornburg’s influence and example, I came to appreciate more deeply the value of pursuing accuracy, concision, and thoroughness in all written composition.

-Anything worth writing is worth serious attention to honesty of purpose.
+Anything worth writing is worth deep attention to honesty of purpose.
 Classical rhetoric has remained one of my favorite areas of interest as I pursue improving my skills as a writer.